Paul Edward Sluby Sr. African American Scholarship

 Applicants are required to submit an essay and a sample of their genealogical research.
-It is anticipated that scholarship recipients will be awarded in May 2022, so that recipients can take part in institutes scheduled for 2023.
-Those wishing to apply should fill out the required application form (available in the PDF Library) and submit with supporting materials as required to firstname.lastname@example.org.
+Scholarship recipients will be awarded in May, so that recipients can take part in institutes scheduled for the following year.
+Those wishing to apply should fill out the required application form (available in the PDF Library) and submit with supporting materials as required to email@example.com.

 The five institutes eligible for scholarships for tuition, travel, and lodging expenses (where applicable) are:

 - Genealogical Institute on Federal Records (Gen-Fed), held annually at the National Archives and other locations in Washington, DC, and College Park, Maryland.
-The 2022 session is scheduled for July 2022.
+The 2023 session is scheduled for the week of August 7th.

 - Genealogical Research Institute of Pittsburgh (GRIP), held in Pittsburgh, Pennsylvania, provides two separate week-long sessions in June and July.